nwfi postdoctoral fellowship training program

 INTRODUCTION

-Northwest Forensic Institute (NWFI) is pleased to announce its postdoctoral fellowship (residency) year in 2023-2024, beginning September 15, 2023.
-The NWFI fellowship is approved by the American Board of Forensic Psychology (ABFP) to offer the experience waiver for board-certification.
+Northwest Forensic Institute (NWFI) is pleased to announce its postdoctoral fellowship (residency) year in 2026-2027, beginning September 15, 2026.
+The NWFI fellowship was previously approved by the American Board of Forensic Psychology (ABFP) to offer the experience waiver for board-certification from 2019 to 2023 and is seeking renewal of the waiver at this time.
 NWFI offers fellowship training to two individuals per year.
 NWFI is a group private practice that provides primarily criminal forensic evaluations in Oregon.
 A minority of our services is dedicated to civil forensic evaluations.
 We are located in scenic Portland but provide services throughout the state.
 We conduct evaluations with individuals across all ages from youth to elder adults.
 The postdoctoral fellow would be exposed to and participate in all types of evaluations and forensic clinical experiences.
 The fellow would also attend a variety of seminars at NWFI, cross-train with Oregon Health and Sciences University (OHSU) forensic psychiatry fellowship program, and attend the Oregon Forensic Evaluator Training Program programs.
 The fellow is supervised by multiple psychologists to provide a greater breadth of experience.
 The fellow would also be exposed and potentially participate in mental health expert testimony, consultation, and provision of educational services.
-Michelle Guyton, PhD ABPP is the training director and Lynette Hamilton, PsyD ABPP is assistant training director.
+Michelle Guyton, PhD ABPP is the training director.

 WHY CHOOSE NWFI FOR FELLOWSHIP?